Hibernating bats, fungal infections, warm-bodied mammals, the mass extinction of the dinosaurs – one controversial theory from 2005 connects them all.

 The key for the fatalities among bats, it turns out, is hibernation.
 Hibernation allows animals to survive lean times by slowing their metabolism dramatically and becoming inactive.
 However, their immune defenses also weaken.
 (One study found that hibernating bats with infected wings showed no signs of inflammation, an immune response expected to occur in injured tissues.)

-In the lab, the white-nose fungus, which inhabits soil, grows in temperatures from 34 to 59 degrees Fahrenheit (1 to 15 degrees Celsius).
+In the lab, the white-nose fungus, which inhabits soil, grows in temperatures from 34 to 59 degrees Fahrenheit.
 That is well below the body temperature of a bat — when it's not hibernating.

 An expensive strategy